madbullahi/madbullahi/README.md

 **ABOUT ME**

-🧔 I am Muhammad, an Ecotox technician and PhD scholar at the University of Birmingham, UK.
+🧔 I am Muhammad, PhD scholar at the University of Birmingham, UK.

 👨‍🎓 I have an M.Sc. in Biotechnology from NDA, Kaduna.

-🐧 currently learning the linux command line and
+🐧 currently learning the linux command line, Bioinformatics, machine learning and

 🐍 Python.